Eneloop: simply the best!

-The Eneloop AA battery was first being introduced in November 2005 by Sanyo with nothing less than breathtaking specifications.
-They were able to be charged 1000 times, (something very unique in those days) and were keeping their charge much longer than any other rechargeable battery on the market (called Low Self Discharge).
+The Eneloop AA battery was first introduced in November 2005 by Sanyo Japan with nothing less than breathtaking specifications.
+They were able to be charged 1000 times, (something very unique in those days) and were keeping their charge much longer than any other rechargeable NiMH battery on the market (called Low Self Discharge).
 Another specification that stood out was that you were able to use them right out of the box.
-While the traditional rechargeable batteries had to be charged before using, the eneloops were Ready-to-use because they came pre-charged at 70% of their max capacity.
+While the traditional rechargeable batteries had to be charged before using, the eneloops were Ready-to-use.
+They were packed pre-charged at 70% of their max capacity.
 These are just a few reasons for using eneloops.
 Their full capacity is min.
 1900mAh, and sometimes packages show Typ.
 2000 mAh.

-For much more info, pictures and product sheets go to the
+For more detailed info, product sheets, pdf files go to the

 Eneloop special editions batteries